 There is usually an exception for those in the profession, such as medical professionals, health care providers, firefighters, law enforcement officers, and others with legal duties.
 People who fall under this category are often required to provide first aid or CPR to people in the vicinity who need it, or to stop on highways and in other areas where there has been an accident to see if someone might need help.

-American Health Association's statistics show that if a bystander provides CPR to a person who is a victim of a sudden cardiac arrest, this almost doubles the chance of a patient's survival, but only 32% of people are fortunate who receive CPR from a bystander.
+American Health Association's statistics show that if a bystander provides CPR to a person who is a victim of a sudden cardiac arrest, this almost doubles the chance of a patient's survival, but only 32% of people are fortunate who receive emergency cardiac care from a bystander.
 Department of Public Health San Francisco conducted surveys to list reasons hindering bystanders from performing CPR.

 The director of Emergency Medical Service San Francisco, Mr. John Brown, revealed that people are concerned about personal safety; he said:" They're worried the person is faking it—maybe they'll get mugged … or that they're going to hurt themselves bending over".